wazuh/wazuh-documentation/source/getting-started/components/wazuh-server.rst

 Server components
 ^^^^^^^^^^^^^^^^^

-- **Agents registration service:** It is used to register new agents by provisioning and distributing pre-shared authentication keys that are unique to each agent.
+- **Agents registration service:**  It is used to register new agents by provisioning and distributing pre-shared authentication unique keys to each agent.
 This process runs as a network service and supports authentication via TLS/SSL certificates or by providing a fixed password.

-- **Agents connection service:** This is the service that receives data from the agents.
+- **Agents connection service:** This service receives data from the agents.
 It uses the pre-shared keys to validate each agent’s identity and encrypt the communications between the agent and the Wazuh server.
-Additionally, this service is used to provide centralized configuration management, enabling you to push new agent settings remotely.
+Additionally, this service provides centralized configuration management, enabling you to push new agent settings remotely.

 - **Analysis engine:** This is the server component that performs the data analysis.
-It employs *decoders* to identify the type of information being processed (Windows events, SSHD logs, web server logs, and others).
-These decoders also extract relevant data elements from the log messages such as source IP address, event ID, or username.
-Then, by using *rules*, the engine identifies specific patterns in the decoded events that could trigger alerts and possibly even call for automated countermeasures, like banning an IP address on the firewall, for example.
+It employs decoders to identify the information processing type (Windows events, SSHD logs, web server logs, and others).
+These decoders also extract relevant data elements from the log messages, such as source IP address, event ID, or username.
+Then, by using rules, the engine identifies specific patterns in the decoded events that could trigger alerts and possibly even call for automated countermeasures, like banning an IP address on the firewall, for example.

 - **Wazuh RESTful API:** This service provides an interface to interact with the Wazuh infrastructure.
-It is used to manage configuration settings of agents and servers, to monitor the infrastructure status and overall health, to manage and edit Wazuh decoders and rules, and to query about the state of the monitored endpoints.
-It is also used by the Wazuh dashboard.
+It is used to manage configuration settings of agents and servers, monitor the infrastructure status and overall health, to manage and edit Wazuh decoders and rules, and query about the state of the monitored endpoints.
+The Wazuh dashboard also uses it.

 - **Wazuh cluster daemon:** This service is used to scale Wazuh servers horizontally, deploying them as a cluster.
-This kind of configuration, in combination with a network load balancer, provides high availability and load balancing.
+This kind of configuration, combined with a network load balancer, provides high availability and load balancing.
 The Wazuh cluster daemon is what Wazuh servers use to communicate with each other and to keep synchronized.

 - **Filebeat:** It is used to send events and alerts to the Wazuh indexer.
 It reads the output of the Wazuh analysis engine and ships events in real time.
 It also provides load balancing when connected to a multi-node Wazuh indexer cluster.